-To apply, please submit a c.v. and a statement of no more than one page describing your proposed project and your interest in the program.
-In your statement, please indicate your position and years of service at Miami and the current status of your project.
-In selecting participants, the Humanities Center Steering Committee scholarly record, potential public of the proposed topic or project, progress on the project, and career stage.
-Please submit your application as a PDF titled "[YourLastName] Workshop Application" to firstname.lastname@example.org.
-Please write “Scholarly Publishing Program” in the subject heading of your message.
+Application is simple.
+Please submit a brief (one-paragraph) statement describing your potential op-ed topic; its relation to your research or artistic production; and your position and years of service at Miami.
+In the same document, please paste a brief c.v. of your research or creative activity.
+In selecting participants, the Humanities Center Steering Committee will consider scholarly record, progress on the project, and career stage.
+Please submit your application as a single PDF titled "[your surname] Book Proposal Application.pdf" to firstname.lastname@example.org.
+Please write “Writing for the Public Workshop” in the subject heading of your message.

 Writing for the Public is open to all full-time faculty members in the humanities, broadly construed.
 Visiting faculty are eligible to apply.
 Participants must agree to 1) enroll upon acceptance in a two-day, virtual “Write to Change the World” workshop with the Op-Ed Project; 2) draft an 800-word op-ed article prior to the first session of the virtual workshop; 3) complete the on-line workshop prior to February 2023; 4) present an op-ed during an in-person session in March.

 Please consult the Faculty Opportunities page for current deadline information.